 - And even assisting with marketing and other fulfillment solutions

-Our integrated technology solutions allow you to connect to your eCommerce platforms and other sites so that you can consistently monitor inventory, provide accurate stock levels to customers, and keep everything streamlined for easy order and inventory tracking.
+Our integrated technology solutions allow you to easily connect to your ecommerce platforms and other sites so that you can consistently monitor inventory, provide accurate stock levels, and keep everything streamlined for easy order and inventory tracking.

-Here at Print Bind Ship, we’re offering the cost-effective book fulfillment services that you’ve been looking for.
-We work with our clients to create custom solutions for the best possible rates, because when we find savings, we pass them onto you!
+Here at Print Bind Ship, we’re offering cost-effective book fulfillment services to take the hassle out of self-publishing.
+We work with our clients to create custom solutions for the best possible rates so you can save money while growing your business!

 Book fulfillment services act as a third-part company that handles every step of order fulfillment, from receiving, processing, and delivering orders to end customers on behalf of another party.